kalzeo/Augmented-Fashion-Android-AR/README.md

 ## Necessary Installs Before Anything Else

-Before installing the app, please ensure that you have the following dependencies installed on your system.
+Please ensure that you have the following dependencies installed on your system.
 These installs must be done through terminal, and some require sudo privileges.
-A script called 'install_dependencies.sh' can be found in the root folder of the project, open terminal and enter ```sh install_dependencies.sh```.
+A script called 'install_dependencies.sh' can be found in the helpers folder in root directory of the project, open terminal and enter ```sh install_dependencies.sh```.
 If you have any issues using the script then the dependencies can be manually installed using the steps below.

 **ONLY DO THESE STEPS IF THE INSTALL SCRIPT DOES NOT WORK**